Categories

 Located in Munfordville, Kentucky, this replica of the famous Stonehenge in England is made up of 43 concrete blocks that weigh around two tons each.

-Created by Munfordville resident, Chester Fryer, in the early 2000s, Kentucky Stonehenge was built as a tribute to his wife who had recently passed away.
+Created by Munfordville resident Chester Fryer in the early 2000s, Kentucky Stonehenge was built as a tribute to his wife, who had recently passed away.
 Fryer spent months gathering materials and constructing each block by hand, and the attraction has since become a popular destination for locals and tourists alike.

 Visitors can explore the replica stones, which are arranged to align with the summer solstice, and admire the detailed stonework put into each piece.
 There’s also a small museum on site that showcases various artifacts and explains the history of the original Stonehenge.